nataddrho/digicast/README.md

 12. When complete, check image ```sudo ./image-check /mnt/backup/image.img```

 13. Unmount device by typing ```sudo umount /dev/sdaX``` where X is the number of your device.

+### Writing an Image File to SD Card with Windows

+1. If attempting to overwrite an SD Card that was previously used for a Raspberry Pi OS, you will first need to restore the structure of the card into Windows-digestible format.
+The easiest way to do this is to download the tool SDCardFormatter.
+A copy of this tool is included in this distribution as windows/SDCardFormatterv5_WinEN.zip.
+Install the program, make sure to select the first drive letter (bootfs) of the SD Card, and click Quick Format.

+2. Optional: Using Windows explorer reformat into exFAT if you desire if you plan on storing files larger than 4GB.

+3. Install Win32DiskImager.
+A copy can be found at windows/win32diskimager-1.0.0-install.exe.

+4. Open Win32DiskImager.
+Under Device, make sure to select the correct SD Card drive letter of the media you want to format.
+Select your image.img file you made previously.

+5. Click Write.
+The process should take about 9 minutes using USB 3.0.

+6. When finished you should see a bunch of messages from Windows complaining about the new SD card formats.
+Close these and then eject the first drive letter of the SD Card (bootfs).

+7. Install the SD card into your Raspberry Pi Zero 2 W and verify that it boots, and that the DigiCast program loads automatically.

 ### How to Use: